SQream/sqream_docs/reference/index.rst

 *************************
 Reference
 *************************

-This section provides reference for using SQream DB's interfaces and SQL features.
+The Reference page is a reference for the following SQream interfaces and SQL features:

 .. toctree::
-   :maxdepth: 5
+   :maxdepth: 2
-   :caption: In this section:
    :glob:

    sql_data_types